 Virtual desktop infrastructure continues to be a relevant technology solution for many organizations.
 As the needs of the workforce diverge, the ability to deliver a centrally managed desktop is likely to become even more crucial for some teams.

 As VDI implementations continue to mature, the ability to closely align security and applications to the desktop has introduced the need for a more thorough view of end-user computing.
-This model is being driven by the ability of hyperconverged infrastructure solutions to support multiple workloads from a single platform.
-Bringing the breadth of user applications to the same physical platform as the desktop may make it easier for IT staff to fully support the needs of their end users.
+This model is being driven by the ability of HCI solutions to support multiple workloads from a single platform.
+Bringing the breadth of user applications to the same physical platform makes it easier for IT staff to fully support the needs of their end users.